A four-stage approach for hiring women on your engineering team

 Ann is a creative problem solver whose work spans multiple disciplines, from software engineering to visual arts.
 As a leader in the technology field, she champions equality and works to create belonging for underrepresented groups.
 Her determination and passion gets results, from serving as the first engineer at a startup, to a leap of faith move to Japan to build a new life, even though she hadn’t found a job yet.

 She grew up in Montana, USA, and enjoys spending time in nature.
 In her spare time she studies Japanese painting, calligraphy, and indigo dyeing.
-She currently works as a Software Architect, and volunteers as a Senior Director for Women Who Code Tokyo.
+She currently works as a Software Architect, and serves as the Director of Women in Software Engineering Japan.

 🚀 Opportunities for English speaking developers in Japan